hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

    This is also the convention we will use in this tutorial.

-First off, you will need to start the validator participant and connect it to the domain: We assume here that you extracted Canton research next to the Canton network tarball.
+First off, you will need to start the validator participant and connect it to the domain: We assume here that you extracted Canton next to the Canton network tarball.
 If you placed it somewhere else, you might need to adjust the path.

 .. parsed-literal::